Skip to Main Content

 https://www.vision-systems.com/cameras-accessories/article/14215087/lighting-for-line-scan-imaging

 Not all linescan applications require hi-power output, however.
-A common application when early line lights used only relatively low power LEDs was unwrapping, particularly can labels.
-A can was typically rotated around the long axis under the light and linescan camera, creating a very large 2-D image that could then be “unwrapped” in 2-D to then perform an inspection without label curvature.
+A common early application that required relatively low intensity was the imaging of can labels.
+The can was typically rotated and imaged around the long axis under the light and linescan camera, creating a large, “unwrapped” 2-D image.

-Fig. 35 illustrates potential application fields for the different lighting techniques, based on the 2 most prevalent gross surface characteristics:
+Figure 33 illustrates potential application fields for the different lighting techniques, based on the two most prevalent gross surface characteristics:

 1. Surface Flatness and Texture